EricLBuehler/PerceiverIO-Classifier/README.md

 # PerceiverIO Classifier

-Implementation of a Perciever IO classifier in Pytorch by Eric Buehler
+Implementation of a Perceiver IO classifier in Pytorch by Eric Buehler

-## PercieverIO
+## PerceiverIO
-The PercieverIO used in this model is lucidrains's implemenation, found at https://github.com/lucidrains/perceiver-pytorch.
+The PerceiverIO used in this model is lucidrains's implemenation, found at https://github.com/lucidrains/perceiver-pytorch.

 ## Training
 The model was trained for 50 epochs.
 I used MSE (Mean Squared Error) loss for the criterion, an Adam optimizer (lr = 0.0001), and an ExponentialLR schedular with a gamma of 0.9.